wes-brooks/brooks/README.md

-This is a repository for random utilities written by Wesley Brooks.
+This is a repository for random utilities written or collected by Wesley Brooks.

 I'll put things here if they don't obviously belong somewhere else, or if they should have wider application than the project from which they originated.